TheCharlesJosh/LPG-Leak-Detection-System/README.md

 node main.js
 ```

-Alternatively, you may load the project into Intel XDK IoT Edition and upload, install, and build it from there (recommended).
-The XDK will run it on startup automatically.

 ## Features

 1. Detects leaks (event can be defined by the user through the control panel) and actuates immediately via stepper motor.